borisnezlobin/enf/README.md

 # Electrical Network Frequency Analysis

 This repo is where I do all of my ENF work.
-I collaborate with Bellingcat's open-source team to work on various bits of the ENF process.
-Right now, I'm working on getting accurate data on the European grid (you can find my progress, and data, in `/collection`).
+I collaborate with Bellingcat's open-source team to work on parts of the ENF matching process.
+I've started collecting European ENF data; [read the writeup on my blog](https://bnezlobin.vercel.app/blog/enf-data).

 ## Data Collection Approach